 The Web of Life

 Life abounds on Planet Earth.
 From the Arctic to the Amazon to the deepest depths of the seas, some 8-10 million species of living things have figured out how to adapt and thrive.
 Together, they form an intricate web of competition, cooperation and co-existence that has been millennia in the making.
 The web extends underground, with fungi not only key to healthy forests, but also to the global climate.
 Today, however, these creatures are at a crossroads not of their own choosing.
-Due to human activity, there are 60 percent fewer living creatures on Earth as there were just 45 years ago.
+Due to human activity, there are 70 percent fewer living creatures on Earth as there were just 50 years ago.

 Africa is losing 30 elephants a day to poachers, killed primarily for their tusks.
-There are some 350,000 now, down from 12 million 150 years ago.
+There are some 350,000 now, down from 26 million in 1800.

 Why does it matter?